momentohq/terraform-provider-momento/CONTRIBUTING.template.md

     This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-4. Create a `.terraformrc` file in your home directory that contains following configuration:
+4. Create a `.terraformrc` file in your `$HOME` directory that contains following configuration:

     ```hcl
     provider_installation {